datenteiler/Powershell/ReadMsgFile/README.md

-PowerShell binary Cmdlet Read-MsgFile and Get-MsgAttachment
+PowerShell binary cmdlet Read-MsgFile and Get-MsgAttachment
 ===========================================================

-Read-MsgFile and Get-MsgAttachment reads emails saved in Microsoft Outlook's .msg files and extracts attachments from a .msg file.
+Read-MsgFile and Get-MsgAttachment reads emails saved in Microsoft Outlook's .msg files and extracts attachments from them.

 How to compile and start: